Summary

 election-challenge-vote.jpg

-Your "Election Challenge" is to use psychology to persuade at least three people to vote for a U.S. presidential candidate of your choice on Tuesday, November 3.
-In each case, these people should be individuals who would otherwise vote for another candidate or would not vote at all.
+Your "Election Challenge" is to use psychology to persuade at least three people to vote for a U.S. presidential candidate of your choice on Tuesday, November 5.
+In each case, these people should be individuals who would otherwise not vote or would vote for another candidate.

-To give you enough time to carry out this assignment, it's being distributed in early October, even though your paper will not be due until one week after the election (that way, you can report how many votes you ended up generating for your candidate).
-For voting hours and locations, registration deadlines, and other information, see The Election Challenge.
+To give you enough time to carry out this assignment, it's being given long before the election, even though your paper will not be due until one week after the election (that way, you can report how many votes you ended up generating for your candidate).
+For voting hours and locations, registration deadlines, and other information, see this Voting Information Page.

 Part I: Try to Secure Votes from at Least Three People